AT&T rejects Netflix call for free interconnection as unfair

 Comcast responded by saying no other company had a “stronger commitment to openness of the Internet.”

-“While in the short term Netflix will in cases reluctantly pay large [internet service providers] to ensure a high quality member experience, we will continue to fight for the internet the world needs and deserves,” wrote Hastings.
+“While in the short term Netflix will in cases reluctantly pay large to ensure a high quality member experience, we will continue to fight for the internet the world needs and deserves,” wrote Hastings.

 Netflix did not respond immediately to requests for comment.